Death of rare turtle leaves 3 remaining in the world

-BEIJING — A zoo in southern China says the only known female member of one of the world’s rarest turtle species has died.
+BEIJING — The only known female member of one of the world’s rarest turtle species has died at a zoo in southern China, officials said Sunday.

-The animal was one of four Yangtze giant softshell turtles known to be remaining in the world.

-The city government said in a statement that experts have already used technology to collect the turtle’s ovarian tissue for future research.
+The turtle died Saturday afternoon, the Suzhou city government said in a statement, citing the zoo.
+It said experts have already used technology to collect the turtle’s ovarian tissue for future research.

 The state-run People’s Daily reported that the turtle was over 90 years old and had undergone a fifth attempt at artificial insemination shortly before she died.